wallarm/product-documentation/docs/latest/installation/on-premise.md

 To deploy a filtering node, prepare a compute instance meeting these criteria:

-* NGINX artifacts access required if deploying the node as an NGINX module or in any setup that involves NGINX installation on the instance.
 * Sufficient CPU, memory, and storage to support node operation, tailored to your traffic volume.
 Refer to the general resource allocation recommendations provided [here](../admin-en/configuration-guides/allocate-resources-for-node.md).
 * Access to the TCP/80 and TCP/443 ports of the on-premise Cloud instance.
 * Follow any other requirements specified in the deployment method article you choose.